Kath Duncan

-Katharine Sinclair Duncan (née MacColl; 4 July 1888 – 15 August 1954) was a Scottish communist activist.
+Katharine Sinclair Duncan (née MacColl; 4 July 1888 – 15 August 1954) was a Scottish communist activist and political candidate.

+Biography

-Duncan was born in Tarbert, Argyllshire to Archibald MacColl, a merchant, and Agnes Gibson MacColl (née Stephen).
-She became a schoolteacher in Kirkcaldy and joined the National Union of Teachers (NUT).
-In 1923, she married a fellow teacher, Alexander "Sandy" Duncan, and the couple soon moved to Hackney.
-There, they became active in the Hackney Labour Dramatic Group and the Independent Labour Party.
-However, their experience of the UK general strike of 1926 led them to instead join the Communist Party of Great Britain (CPGB).
+She was born in Tarbert, Argyllshire to Archibald MacColl, a merchant, and Agnes Gibson MacColl (née Stephen).
+Katharine's father died when she was five, and her family moved to Kirkden, Argyllshire, near where her mother's parents lived.

+Katharine became a schoolteacher in Kirkcaldy and joined the National Union of Teachers (NUT).
+In 1923 she married fellow teacher Alexander "Sandy" Duncan, and the couple relocated to Hackney, London.
+They were active in the Hackney Labour Dramatic Group, which was part of the radical Workers' Theatre Movement that flourished after the October Revolution.
+The Duncans belonged to the Independent Labour Party until the UK general strike of 1926, when they joined the Communist Party of Great Britain (CPGB).

-Duncan soon came to prominence in the CPGB, renowned as a powerful speaker.
-In 1929, she was elected to the party's central committee, although she stood down the following year, when she moved to Deptford.
+Duncan rose to prominence in the CPGB as a powerful public speaker.
+In 1929, she was elected to the party's central committee, although she stepped down the following year after moving to Deptford.
 There, she focused her time on the National Unemployed Workers Movement (NUWM), organising large demonstrations.
-She stood unsuccessfully for Greenwich at the 1931 general election.
+In the 1931 general election, she stood as the Communist Party candidate for Greenwich, where she received 2,000 votes.

-During 1932, local dockers marched in opposition to ships sending arms to Japan, which had just invaded Manchuria.
-After one demonstration in Woolwich, both Kath and Sandy spoke; police charged the crowd and Sandy was hospitalised.
-A larger protest meeting was held the following day on the Deptford Broadway, with Kath calling for the inspector in charge at the original demonstration to be sacked.
-In December, Kath was charged with disturbing the peace over her speeches; she would not accept a condition of being bound over to the keep the peace, so was instead sentenced to six months in Holloway Prison.
+In 1932, local dockers marched in opposition to ships sending arms to Japan, which had just invaded Manchuria.
+At a June 1932 demonstration in Woolwich, both Kath and Sandy spoke; police charged the crowd with batons and Sandy was hospitalised.
+A larger protest gathering of 8,000 was held the next day on the Deptford Broadway.
+Kath demanded that the presiding inspector from the previous day's demonstration must be sacked.
+Several months later, she was arrested and charged with being "a disturber of the Peace of our Lord the King, and an inciter of others to commit crimes and misdemeanours".
+She would not sign a pledge vowing to keep the peace for six months, and consequently spent a month in Holloway Prison.